 My first step?
-I decided to eliminate Coke-cola, the sugary caffeine high commonly consumed by non-coffee drinkers, to get an energy boost.
+I decided to eliminate Coca-cola, the sugary caffeine high commonly consumed by non-coffee drinkers, to get an energy boost.
 Sounds easy, right?
 Well, it wasn’t.
-They call sugar a heron substitute for a reason.
-But, it was a clear step not mixed in with 15 other changes so I could focus and have a chance at success.
+They call sugar a heroin substitute for a reason.
+But, giving up Coca-cola was a clear step not combined with 15 other changes.
+I could focus and have a chance at success.

 These small steps can take months.
 But suppose you can identify small incremental steps and incorporate one a month.
-In that case, your patience may allow you to integrate these changes into your life, making it a new daily habit.
+Your patience may allow you to integrate the changes making them a new daily habit.

 This means I don’t beat myself up when I come home from a stressful day and want to feel the buzz of Coke in my body.
 Patience gives you the flexibility and confidence to live in shades of gray.

 Big challenges can be attainable through small changes.
 Little changes accomplished in your daily life can add up to that one big goal.
 Something as simple as saying no to soda can be your first step in achieving that big change.